 The Aging Center is a community-based non-profit mental health services facility administered by the University of Colorado Colorado Springs (UCCS), and is the primary practicum training site for the APA accredited clinical psychology Ph.D. program.
 It is currently one of the few geropsychology training clinics in the nation linking the academic standards of excellence and innovative clinical training with the practical needs of the community.
 The Aging Center provides comprehensive psychological and neuropsychological assessment and treatment services to individuals 55+ as well as their families, trains graduate students in clinical geropsychology and supports the study of psychological aging processes.

 In the News

-The mission of the Aging Center is to enhance the quality of life for older adults and their caregiver families through innovative mental health services, programs, and research.
+The mission of the Aging Center is to enhance the quality of life for older adults and their families through excellence in psychological training, services, research, and integrated care partnerships.

 - Sara Honn Qualls, Ph.D., ABPP, Director, (719) 255-8038, firstname.lastname@example.org

 - Brandon Gavett, Ph.D., ABPP, Neuropsychologist, (719) 255-8002, email@example.com

 - Laura Engleman, M.A., Program Director, (719) 255-8009, firstname.lastname@example.org

 - Leilani Feliciano, Ph.D., Staff Psychologist, (719) 255-4174, email@example.com